ravendb/book/Ch09/PartIII.md

 Here we'll also discuss how you can use patching and queries together to update your documents en masse, migrate between versions and perform operational tasks such as correcting data or adding new behavior to the system.

-We'll tie it all together with a discussion of how you can use these features **(((Is that the right phrasing?
-It's best to be more specific than just "all of that")))** your application to get the most out of your data.
+We'll tie it all together with a discussion of how you can use these features in your application to get the most out of your data.
 Simply knowing that specific features are possible isn't enough; you have to consider what will happen when you start using several of these features at all the same time, taking you several levels higher in one shot.

-This part of the book targets developers using RavenDB and operations teams supporting RavenDB-based systems, for use inside your applications and while you are trawling the data to figure out what's going on in there **(((The "for use" seems a bit awkward, here.
-Is it that these querying features are for use inside your applications?)))**.
+This part of the book targets developers using RavenDB and operations teams supporting RavenDB-based systems, whether from inside your applications or while you are trawling the data to figure out what's going on in there.